archerysec/archerysec/README.md

 $ python manage.py collectstatic
 $ python manage.py migrate
 $ python manage.py createsuperuser
-$ python manage.py runserver
+$ python manage.py runserver 0.0.0.0:8008
 ```

 Note: Make sure these steps (except createsuperuser) should be perform after every git pull.

 ## Note on installation for developers and contributors

-If you wish to contribute to the project, make sure you are using requirements-dev.txt and
-run this command once you have installed the requirements
+If you wish to contribute to the project, make sure you are using requirements-dev.txt and run this command once you have installed the requirements

 ```
 pre-commit install
 ```

-This will automatically check for code linting and rules used on this project
-and if everything is correct, the commit will be made.
+This will automatically check for code linting and rules used on this project and if everything is correct, the commit will be made.

+## Note on manual and automated installation

+If you are running the code directly without setting **DJANGO_SETTINGS_MODULE**, this will default to using `archerysec.settings.base`. all defaults will be used in this case and for customizing options you can copy `local_settings.sample.py` to `local_settings.py`

+Docker option should use environment variables to set different settings of the container.

 ## Docker Installation